Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-3-Fetch-Data-with-React/lesson-3-Fetching-Data-in-React.md

 Create React App does load a few bare-bones files and styles to give you a jumping-off point.
 You’ll make a few changes to get everything cleaned up and ready for your new gallery app.

+:writing_hand:

-First, open `index.js`, located in `/furry-friend-gallery/src/` and remove the following line:
+- First, open `index.js`, located in `/furry-friend-gallery/src/` and remove the following line:

 `import ‘./index.css' `

   It should be on line 3 of the `index.js` file.
 This will just remove a link to the default styles from the project we won’t need.

-Locate `/src/index.css` and delete the file.
+- Locate `/src/index.css` and delete the file.

-Find the `/src/App.css` file and open it.
+- Find the `/src/App.css` file and open it.
 Highlight all the contents and delete the existing styles.
 Save and close the file.

 Finally, open the main `App.js` file located at  `/src/App.js`.
 This currently contains starter JSX which you will replace, as well as a link to a logo file you will remove.

+:writing_hand:

-First, locate the following line (around line 2) that imports a `logo.svg` file, and remove it:
+- First, locate the following line (around line 2) that imports a `logo.svg` file, and remove it:

 `import logo from ‘./logo.svg'`

-Now, select everything in the return statement (everything between `return (` and `)` and replace it with the following so the new return statement looks like this:
+2. Now, select everything in the return statement (everything between `return (` and `)` and replace it with the following so the new return statement looks like this:

 ```
 return (